 The ride is smooth enough, though the harshest bumps vibrate around the cabin.
 There’s quite a lot of wind noise at motorway speeds – particularly around the bulky door mirrors.

 It seems that the Berlingo combines affordability with lots of storage and boot space well enough for owners to make a compromise on the more pronounced van-like drive.
 The car is cheaper to buy but also cheaper to run – avg MPG (US): 37.2 and avg l/100km consumption: 6.3(1) are pretty impressive.

 Recommended car tent / awning & camping gear

 Citroen Berlingo & Peugeot Partner microcamper conversions photo gallery

 Here’s how a fully converted Berlingo + a camping box (boot jump) can look like

 (Flickr – external link)

-What’s your take on the Berling / Partner as a camping car?
-Let me know in the comments!
+What’s your take on the Berlingo / Partner as a camping car?
+Let me know in the comments at the bottom!

 Founder of NimbleCamper.com, avid traveler and outdoor enthusiast.
 Car camping and microcamping allows me to keep traveling and exploring with a much greater level of freedom & privacy – to go anywhere and sleep anywhere.
 I didn’t have 30K to buy a VW Multivan, so found my way to the world of everyday car camping conversions.
 Here I share my experiences and what I learn.